bugs181/MediaChannel/README.md

 # Players (Consumers):
 * Media4All - *Provides easy access to all desktop players using a plugin architecture.*
 * Modified Popcorntime-desktop
+* Genie - *Web UI that shows proof of concept and in-action demo of using the service for television.*

 # Supported services:
 * Sidereel